larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   are replaced by procedures defined herein;
 - Obsoletes{{!RFC3934}} as it replaces working group moderation procedures;
+- Obsoletes {{Section 3 of !RFC9245}} and the second paragraph of
-- Obsoletes {{Section 3 of !RFC9245}}, as the IETF discussion list moderation team is replaced by the moderator team.
+  {{Section 4 of !RFC9245}}, as the IETF discussion list moderation team is replaced by the moderator team.
 - Updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.